dalehassinger/Blog/aria-operations-vcenter-tags-vm-info/index.md

 ---

 To show the Metric Totals of each Custom Group, we created Super Metrics to sum the value of all the VMs within the Custom Group.
-If you were only using one vCenter TAG and one Custom Group your would need to do this.
+If you were only using one vCenter TAG and one Custom Group, you would not need to do this.
 We wanted to show the Metric Values of a 100+ vCenter TAGs and each vCenter TAG would be on a separate line.
 That is why we created the Super Metrics.

 Watch video to see how to create VMware Aria Operations Super Metrics to total Virtual Machine Metrics: